 Also, as plants grow, they absorb the existing nutrients from the soil.
 This absorption leaves the area completely depleted of nutrients and minerals after some time.
 This is why you need to supply the soil in your garden with nourishment from time to time.

 But why should you use Coffee Ground?
 The first obvious reason is that coffee Ground is full of essential minerals for plant growth, such as nitrogen, potassium, calcium, chromium, magnesium, iron, phosphorus, etc.

 The second reason is, we throw away the coffee grounds after we are done brewing coffee.
 But even after brewing, the coffee grounds still retain some nutrients and minerals.
 So, why waste it?

 Coffee contains caffeine and diterpenes.
 These two compounds are highly toxic for small insects.
 This toxicity is why you can use coffee grounds to repel small bugs, mosquitos, beetles, fruit flies, and many other harmful insects.

 Sprinkle the coffee grounds around your home or your backyard.
-It is not necessary that you have to use fresh, dry coffee grounds.
+It is not necessary that you use fresh, dry coffee grounds.
 The left-over coffee rounds after every brew will also work perfectly.

 Did you know coffee grounds can help you kill the foul smell in your home?
 Coffee Grounds contain nitrogen, which is an effective chemical compound for eliminating foul odors from the air.